loekvanrossem/top_vision/README.md

 3. Run the "example.ipynb" script in the main folder.

 ## Example
-In "example.ipynb" the 2d receptive fields of simulated neurons responding to gratings with varying phases and orientations are reconstructed using only the neural activations.
+In "example.ipynb" the 2d receptive fields of simulated neurons responding to gratings with varying phases and orientations are reconstructed using only the neural activations, using no reference to the stimuli labels as is typical in decoding methods.

 External receptive fields with respect to the used stimuli parameters:
 ![Example Image](external_receptive_fields.png)